Is Your Dog Giving You the Stink Eye?

-Despite lots of reasons to get mad, dogs rarely display true anger.
+Despite plenty of reasons to get mad, an animal behaviorist says dogs rarely express real anger.

 These are things you could reasonably expect to bother even the most patient dog.
 The average human facing similar situations would likely lose their temper and, quite possibly, lash out.
 (I’ve sometimes wondered why dogs don’t do so more often.)
 In my experience, anger is quite rare among dogs — and since aggressive dogs are my business, that’s saying something.

 The idea that a dog is capable of becoming angry troubles many people, which makes grappling with the concept difficult.
 There’s a tendency to ascribe only positive emotions to our dogs.
 We’re quite comfortable with the idea that dogs feel happiness or love, but we have a harder time getting our minds around the idea that dogs might also feel hate or anger.

 There is evidence that this may be especially true of people who have spent a lot of time with dogs.
 A 2013 study that classified dogs’ facial expressions from photographs found that people who were inexperienced with dogs were better at identifying canine anger than those who were experienced.
 The authors suggest that perhaps experienced people were more likely to give dogs the benefit of the doubt and perceive them to be friendly rather than aggressive.

 While it does not surprise me that many people have a hard time believing that dogs can get angry, studies on dogs’ (and other animals’) emotions suggest that they have a fuller emotional life than we once thought.
 If they can experience fear, love, joy, sadness, and grief — why not anger?

 Why should we worry about whether dogs do or do not experience anger?
 Part of the answer is that to know dogs, we have to understand the full range of their emotions.
 Another issue is that when pushed beyond the limits of their control, dogs may express their anger in a very problematic way: with a bite.